What Is Triple-Negative Breast Cancer?

 - There are calcium deposits or other abnormal cells in your breast.

-But there hasn’t been a lot of research on the subject.
 Your doctor may decide it’s OK to do a lumpectomy and remove only the tumor and the tissues around it.

 Radiation is often used after surgery to kill any cancer cells still in the area.
 The goal is to stop the cancer from coming back.
 It’s more common after a lumpectomy.